-After the team persisted, they were finally given the green light to launch the Post-It a mere nine years after the initial failed experiment.
+After the team persisted, they were finally given green light to launch the Post-It a mere 9 years after the initial failed experiment.

 Initial commercial success, however, was very poor because customers didn’t see the value the product offered.

-As I first heard the story, a Nestlé engineer visited a very popular espresso bar in Rome, was inspired by the process they used to make their coffee, and wanted to create a home coffee product that could get the same results.
+As I first heard the story, a Nestlé engineer visited a very popular espresso bar in Rome and was inspired by the process they used to make their coffee and wanted to create a home coffee product that could get the same results.
 This then led to the creation of Nespresso.

 Eight years later he was sent to Japan on an assignment where he was able to convince the local chief executive on the merits of Nespresso.
 That ultimately led to the launch of Nespresso, a mere 11 years after the original aha moment.

 However, as with Post-Its, sales were quite poor in the beginning.